microlinkhq/www/src/pages/blog/product-brief-3.md

 <Figcaption>
   Using the new{' '}
   <Link
-    href='/docs/sdk/getting-started/overview/getting-started/api-parameters/#reverse'
+    href='/docs/sdk/parameters/direction'
-    children='reverse'
+    children='direction'
   />{' '}
   API paramter for invert the media position in the card.
 </Figcaption>

-We added the possibility to invert the orientation of the content in the card using a new field called [reverse](/docs/sdk/getting-started/overview/getting-started/api-parameters/#reverse).
+We added the possibility to invert the orientation of the content in the card using a new field called [reverse](/docs/sdk/parameters/direction).

 ## How to update